lazar521/Programming-language-interpreter/README.md

 # Implementation

 ## Overview
-I left a lot of commends in the code so I won't be going into too much detail on how exactly everything works.
+I left a lot of comments in the code so I won't be going into too much detail on how exactly everything works.

 The modules are divided into a few packages based on their responsibilities.